astro-marko

 Why Marko + Astro?

-Marko slots naturally into this picture.
-Use Astro for your content layer and page structure, and reach for Marko when you need fine-grained interactivity.
+Marko fits naturally alongside Astro.
+Use Astro to structure your content and pages, and bring in Marko when you need precise, high-performance interactivity.

 Setup